 - You’re relying too little on the content itself.
 On the other side of the coin, content is king after all – and you need golden content to keep a successful business going.

 A mistake I often see with entrepreneurs is them outsourcing their content creation to inexperienced or inexpensive writers.
 The result?
 Poor content that renders all the promotion futile.
-You need talented content creators, web designers, graphics designers and so on to carry out your marketing plan.
+You need talented content creators, web designers, graphic designers, and so on to carry out your marketing plan.
 What you should be looking for is content that either inspires or informs – preferably both.
 You need the writing to be persuasive, helpful and uplifting if you want your clients to keep coming back for more, but also to build a strong, authentic relationship with them – that is the key to a successful content strategy.